tlemane/kmviz/docs/docs/interface/database.md

 - **Sequence**: Display query coverage for a pair sample/query
 - **Help**: Help page

 When a plugin provides a new layout, it appears as a new tab.
-See [plugin](plugin.md).
+See [layout plugin](../plugins/plugin_layout.md).

 ## 4. Main